damedomey/big-data-redis-project/Readme.md

 This project is also available for Mongo database in this repository https://github.com/SlaveofChrist/Big-Data-Advanced

+### How to use

+- Certainly a bad way to do this, but you can found a unit test that load the data in the database if you want too many data.

 ## Docker Compose Services

 The docker-compose.yml file provided includes the following services: